Knights879/Tutoring/README.md

 // Calculated using bit manipulation and Newton's method
 ```

-When asking yourself if you are over-commenting or under-commenting, a good thing to ask yourself is:
+When deciding if you should add a comment or not, a good thing to ask yourself is:

 > "Will the average programmer know what this code segment is doing?"